thibautvalour/-NLP_Intent_classification/README.md

 Run baseline.ipynb to view the implementation of the baseline model, this notebook is more detailed.
 Run main.py to train and validate the BertBiLSTM model.

 You can run the training and validation of the basline in the notebook `baseline.ipynb`, which is more detailed.
-Then you can run the training and validation of this model with the file `main.py`.
+Then you can run the training and validation of this model with the file `main.ipynb`.